alkhatib/statement-purple/README.md

 - **Account balances never go negative**: Withdrawal requests exceeding available funds are rejected

 ### Business Logic
-- **Transaction IDs are globally unique**: Transaction IDs are unique across all clients, not per-client
 - **Disputes only apply to deposits**: Only deposit transactions can be disputed (withdrawals cannot be disputed)
 - **Chargebacks immediately lock accounts**: Any chargeback permanently locks the client account
 - **Disputes must exist before resolution/chargeback**: Resolve and chargeback operations require the transaction to be in disputed state

 ### Technical Implementation
 - **Banker's rounding is used for all calculations**: Uses `MidpointNearestEven` rounding strategy for decimal operations
-- **Single-threaded processing**: No explicit synchronization mechanisms for concurrent access
+- **Single-threaded processing**: No explicit synchronization mechanisms for concurrent access (An expirement was performed in https://github.com/alkhatib/statement-purple/pull/1)
-- **Memory-resident processing**: All data is kept in memory during processing
+- **Memory-resident processing**: All data is kept in memory during processing (Assumptions made that transactions are evenly split between deposits/withdrawals for a client, disputes are a small percentage of the overall transactions)
-- **4 decimal place precision**: All monetary amounts maintain exactly 4 decimal places

 ## Testing Strategy